chrisalbon/mlai/content/python/construct_a_dictionary_from_multiple_lists.md

 Title: Construct A Dictionary From Multiple Lists
 Slug: construct_a_dictionary_from_multiple_lists_python
 Summary: Construct A Dictionary From Multiple Lists In Python
 Date: 2016-09-06 12:00
 Category: Python
 Tags: Basics
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ## Create Two Lists